Across Millions of Pairs, Text Similarities in Descriptions of Events Likely Depend on Similarities in Astrology Charts

-For a. only since early 2000’s AD is there a way to quantitatively measure this trait of qualitative texts.
+For a. only since early 2000’s AD is there a way to more precisely measure this trait of qualitative texts.
 Embeddings were introduced in 2003 in a paper that states that they “associate with each word in the vocabulary a distributed word feature vector … The feature vector represents different aspects of the word: each word is associated with a point in a vector space.
 The number of features … is much smaller than the size of the vocabulary”.

 The particular calculator for embeddings used for this study was developed by Google Research, Inc., was released in 2018, and is called Bidirectional Encoder Representations from Transformers (BERT).
 It results in a vector, a list, that is 768 numbers long for each event description.
 The similarity metric between two event descriptions is simply the dot product of their 768-number-long vectors.
 Decapitalization did not affect the calculations.

 Next is the assignment b. to compare the Tropical zodiac placements for the dates of each event pair and have a similarity measure.
 These geocentric ecliptic longitude placements are values between 0 degrees and 360 degrees and are also the degree placements used in Tropical astrology.
 For each event there are separate degrees for Sun, Moon, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, North Lunar Node, and South Lunar Node, thus creating a 12-number-long vector for each.